Busboy Productions: The Nightly Show with Larry Wilmore

-On May 9, 2014, it was announced that Larry Wilmore from The Daily Show was selected to host a late-night talk show on Comedy Central, to replace The Colbert Report following Stephen Colbert's departure from the network to host Late Show with Stephen Colbert on CBS.
+On May 9, 2014, it was announced that Larry Wilmore from The Daily Show was selected to host a late-night talk show on Comedy Central, to replace The Colbert Report following Stephen Colbert's departure from the network to host The Late Show with Stephen Colbert on CBS.
 The show is titled The Nightly Show with Larry Wilmore and is produced by Busboy Productions.
 It premiered on January 19, 2015, and ran Mondays through Thursdays at 11:30 PM (EST) following The Daily Show until its cancellation on August 18, 2016.

 The Problem with Jon Stewart

-The Problem with Jon Stewart is a late night-style current affairs streaming television series hosted by Stewart on Apple TV+.
+The Problem with Jon Stewart is a late-night-style current affairs streaming television series hosted by Stewart on Apple TV+.
 Each episode is accompanied by a companion podcast (also produced by Busboy Productions) which includes further discussion on the episode's topic, featuring Stewart, his staff, and guests from the episode.

+The Daily Show return

+After the cancellation of the Apple TV+ show in October 2023, Stewart and Busboy returned to The Daily Show in early 2024, with Stewart presenting one episode a week.
+A video podcast The Weekly Show with Jon Stewart also launched in June 2024.